The new Solicitor Qualifying Examination (SQE) opens the door to becoming a solicitor for a wide category of applicants.

 Your objectives are slightly different from those of a qualified barrister and in addition, you have more work to do to improve upon certain skills.

-However, the SQE also gives you the possibility not only to qualify as a solicitor of England and Wales, but later to obtain the Higher Rights of Audience qualification and be admitted to advocate in the same higher courts as barristers.
+However, the SQE, as a solicitor bar exam in the UK, also gives you the possibility not only to qualify as a solicitor of England and Wales, but later to obtain the Higher Rights of Audience qualification and be admitted to advocate in the same higher courts as barristers.
 So, via the SQE route you can effectively gain two qualifications in one exam.

 Before we move further in our discussion of BPTC graduates, let’s briefly consider the recent changes to the bar training process.